 This is a circular walk with wide open space for dogs to be exercised on and off the lead.
 Enjoy far-reaching views and rolling Devon countryside.
-There is an admission charge for this walk (NT members free).
+Normal admission charges apply.
+National Trust members free.

 Killerton car park

 Starting from the visitor car park, head towards the stable-block to Visitor Reception.
 Once you're through here turn right onto the main path towards the house.
 Walk towards the house, you will see a path on your right after the log stepping stones, follow this and head up the hill (steep incline).
-Sheep and lambs sometimes graze this area, during these times please keep your dog on a lead.
+Please keep your dog on a lead.

 At the top of the hill the path will go right, you'll need to leave the path and go straight on towards the metal gate ahead of you.
-Once through the gate continue straight on.
-Sometime there are cattle grazing this area, so please keep your dog in sight and under control.
-The path will split but continue forward and follow the bend of the hill towards the right.
-You will eventually come to a wooden kissing gate.
+Once through the gate continue straight on, crossing over a rutted track.
+Dogs can have fun off the lead in this area but sometimes there are cattle grazing, so please keep your dog in sight and under control.
+Continue forward and follow the path round to the left revealing great views across a natural valley.

-Follow the well-trodden path right and eventually you will see a wooden gate leading into a wood.
-Go through this and follow the path, but don't forget to stop and look at the beautiful Devon view on your right before you walk on.
+Follow the well-trodden path around the top of the valley and eventually you will see a wooden gate leading into a wood.
+Keep your eyes open for an amazing swing on your left - a must-do for the wild at heart!
+Go through this and follow the path, but don't forget to stop and look at the beautiful Devon view over to Ellerhayes village on your right before you walk on.